wyliedavid1984/portfolio_with_bootstrap/README.md

 # portfolio_with_bootstrap

 ## Description
 In this repository you will find three linked pages that mainly use bootstrap for the build and style.
 I did however have to do a little extra styling and that is linked in a css sheet.
 I did a lot of trial and errors testing out the classes of bootstrap.
 While also gaining a lot knowledge along the way in bootstrap and general layouts of grid systems.
+Especially when dealing with responsiveness of the pages.
+Each page is responsive and adapts to different screen sizes.
 The three pages are a home/index, portfolio, and a non-functioning contact.
 I've also included some external links outside of the repository.
 I have screenshot some of the progress along the way as well as finished products.
 There are several screen shots of code and finished sites below.

 ## screen shots
 <details>